Jjateen/AIOT-Workshop/Session-6/README.md

 ## Acknowledgments
 - Thanks to the open-source community for resources and libraries.
 - Special thanks to Jayesh for conceiving and leading the project’s implementation.
+- Heartfelt thanks to the IoTics club team for providing such a valuable learning opportunity and fostering a supportive community.